google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/social-sites.markdown

 page owners aspect.
 Some services restrict the number of characters users can put in the note.

-By adding the appropriate metadata to your pages, you can help simplify the sharing process for users by providing the title, a description and an attractive image.
+By adding the appropriate metadata to your pages, you can simplify the sharing process for users by providing the title, a description and an attractive image.
 This means they don't have to spend valuable time (or characters) describing the link.

-## Use schema.org + microdata to provide rich snippets on Google+ Crawlers use
+## Use schema.org + microdata to provide rich snippets on Google+
-many methods to parse a page and understand it's content.
-By using [microdata](http://www.w3.org/TR/microdata/), and [schema.org](https://schema.org/) vocabulary, you have help social sites and search engines to better understand the contents of the page.
+Crawlers use many methods to parse a page and understand its content.
+By using [microdata](http://www.w3.org/TR/microdata/), and [schema.org](https://schema.org/) vocabulary, you help social sites and search engines better understand the contents of the page.

 Here's an example: